 Advertising in directories works for small businesses, because many people still trust directories over a Google search to give them the information they need.

-As a reference source, print directories like Yellow Pages, Thomson Local and the BT Phone Book provide the contact details for businesses in a clear, well-organised way.
-Line listings are free, and your firm can stand out from the crowd by paying for an advertisement.
+Print directories such as the Yellow Pages, Thomson Local and the BT Phone Book provide the contact details for businesses in a clear, well-organised way.
+Line listings are usually free, and if you want to stand out from the crowd, you can pay for an advertisement.

 Most print directories will also allow people to search for the information online.
 You may receive an enhanced online listing (in a more prominent position, or more eye-catchingly presented) when you buy print advertising.